glacier-project/glacier-website/docs/index.md

-# **The GLACIER Platform**
+# **The GLACIER Project**
 <!---
 !!! warning
     The GLACIER platform is under active development.
 The documentation is a work in progress and may contain errors or incomplete information.
 -->
 ## Overview

-The GLACIER platform is an open-source ecosystem for designing, prototyping, monitoring, and optimizing cyber-physical production systems (CPPSs).
+The GLACIER project aims to create an open-source ecosystem for designing, prototyping, monitoring, and optimizing cyber-physical production systems (CPPSs).
 With steadily increasing complexity of manufacturing systems and the integration of software in manufacturing systems, the need for tools supporting the design, prototyping, monitoring, and optimization of production systems has become more important.

-The GLACIER platform provides a simplified environment for developing Digital Twins (DTs) of CPPSs, where software and physical components are seamlessly integrated.
+The GLACIER ecosystem provides a simplified environment for developing CPPSs Digital Twins (DTs), where software and physical components are seamlessly integrated.
 Physical components represent the real-world manufacturing machines, sensors, and actuators, while software components represent the software controlling, monitoring, and optimizing the production system.
 GLACIER supports different levels of fidelity, from simple data-mirroring models to complex predictive simulations.
 The architecture is designed to be modular, scalable, and extensible.
 This flexibility allows users to start with basic digital representations and gradually enhance them as requirements evolve.
-GLACIER's architecture is built on [Lingua Franca](https://www.lf-lang.org/), a polyglot coordination language for developing distributed programs that can be deployable on the Cloud, the Edge and even on bare-metal architectures.
+The GLACIER architecture is built on [Lingua Franca](https://www.lf-lang.org/), a polyglot coordination language for developing distributed programs that can be deployable on the Cloud, the Edge and even on bare-metal architectures.
 At its core, the platform follows a modular architecture with several key components:

 - **Machine Data Model**: the interface between the machine and the other components of the platform.
 Inspired by the OPC UA Information model, it consists of a tree-like structure containing the variables that represent the state of the machine.
 - **Machine**: physical components of the production system, such as machines, sensors, and actuators.
 Machines can be represented with different levels of fidelity, from simple delay-based models to physics-based simulations.
 - **Actor**: components that interact with the machines or other actors.
 Actors can be used to implement control algorithms, monitoring applications, or optimization algorithms.
 - **Bus**: the communication infrastructure of the production system, where software components and physical components interact.
 The bus is responsible for routing messages between components and ensuring that the system is in a consistent state.

-!!! note
-    The Bus component is optional and can be replaced by direct communication between actors and machines for distributed systems with low latency requirements.

 ### Machine Data Model